rohit0718/tp/docs/UserGuide.md

 #### Listing all Exams: `list exam`

 Shows a list of all lessons in the ModBook.
-This command can be executed in any view.
+You can execute this command in any view.

 Format: `list exam`

 #### Editing an Exam: `edit exam`

 Edits an existing exam in the ModBook.
-This command can only be executed in the [details view](#details-view).
+You can only execute this command in the [details view](#details-view).

 Format: `edit exam 3 [n/NEW_NAME] [d/NEW_DATE] [s/NEW_START_TIME] [e/NEW_END_TIME] [l/NEW_LINK] [v/NEW_VENUE]`